Transformative Dance Coaching For Men

 So even if you have all the dance moves under the sun, there’s a very good chance you won’t have the front to use them when it really matters.

-It teaches you to show up differently everywhere.
-To develop the inner resilience and confidence in tandem with the Salsa dance skills.
+Salsa teaches you to show up differently everywhere.
+You develop the inner resilience and confidence in tandem with the Salsa dance skills.

-This is not about “faking it til you make it” – it’s about actually BECOMING that version of yourself in everything.
+This is not about “faking it til you make it” – it’s about actually BECOMING that version of yourself.

 The Pursuit Of Excellence